-Pressure cook the masoor dal with 2 cups water for 2-3 minutes or until well cooked and slightly mushy.
+- Pressure cook the masoor dal with 2 cups water for 2-3 minutes or until well cooked and slightly mushy.
 If using an Instant Pot, use 1 1/4 cup of water.
 Set aside.

 For the tadka (or tempering)

-In another large pan, heat oil over medium-high heat.
+- In another large pan, heat oil over medium-high heat.
 Once hot, add the cumin seeds and sauté for about 15 seconds.
 Add the onions and sauté until slightly golden, about 5-7 minutes.
-Add the garlic and ginger and continue to sauté until the raw smell disappears, about 10-15 seconds.
-Add the tomatoes, green chilli, and dry spice powders (red chilli, turmeric, cumin, coriander) except the garam masala.
+Add the garlic and ginger and continue to sauté until the raw smell disappears (about 30 seconds).
+Add the tomatoes, green chili, and dry spice powders (red chili, turmeric, cumin, coriander) except the garam masala.
 Cook until soft and you see the oil leaving the sides, about 3 minutes.

-Stir in the cooked dal and about 2 cups of water.
-Stir well and bring to a simmer.
+- Stir the cooked dal into the tadka and add 2 cups of water.
+Stir well and raise the heat to bring to a simmer.

-Lower the heat and add the salt.
-Simmer this dal, stirring often, for at least 5 minutes or until you achieve the desired consistency.
+- Lower the heat and add the salt.
+Simmer this dal, stirring occasionally, for at least 5 minutes or until you achieve the desired consistency.

 - Add in the ghee.
 Rub the fenugreek leaves, if using, between your hands to crush them a little and add this to the dal.

 - Turn off the heat.
 Add lemon juice, chopped cilantro, and garam masala, if using.
 Give it a stir.